-- No nonconforming use may be changed to a different nonconforming use unless the Commission approves a Change of Nonconforming Use Application.
-Commission may approve such change by Special Exception if the Commission determines that such change will result in a condition that either: - More nearly conforms with existing Regulations than does the existing (1) nonconforming use; or - (2) Would significantly reduce any detrimental impacts the existing nonconforming use may have on the neighborhood; provided, however, that no Change of Use shall be approved for any use that is prohibited under these Regulations throughout the Town of Branford. - In making this determination, the Commission must make a finding that the 2. proposed change improves compliance with the intent of the zone in which the nonconformity is located. - Except as provided in Section 8.1.D1, no nonconforming use of land, buildings or 3. other structures shall be changed to any use that is substantially different in nature and purpose from the former nonconforming use except for uses that are permitted in the District in which they are to be located. - No nonconforming use of land, buildings or other structures if once changed to 4. conform or to more nearly conform to these Regulations, shall thereafter be changed so as to be less conforming again. - 5.
-No nonconforming building or structure, if once changed to conform or more nearly conform to these Regulations, shall thereafter be changed so as to be nonconforming or less conforming again. - No building, structure or use in a nonconforming location may be moved to or 6. expanded into a different nonconforming location. - 7.
-The intentional destruction or removal of any nonconforming portion of a building or other structure, regardless of whether the landowner wishes to replace or rebuild such structure in the same location, shall be deemed to be an abandonment of such nonconforming portion.
-Any rebuilding or replacement of such portion in the same or any other nonconforming location shall not be permitted. - 8.
+- 1. No nonconforming use may be changed to a different nonconforming use unless the Commission approves a Change of Nonconforming Use Application.
+The Commission may approve such change by Special Exception if the Commission determines that such change will result in a condition that either: - (1) More nearly conforms with existing Regulations than does the existing nonconforming use; or - (2) Would significantly reduce any detrimental impacts the existing nonconforming use may have on the neighborhood; provided, however, that no Change of Use shall be approved for any use that is prohibited under these Regulations throughout the Town of Branford. - 2.
+In making this determination, the Commission must make a finding that the proposed change improves compliance with the intent of the zone in which the nonconformity is located. - 3.
+Except as provided in Section 8.1.D1, no nonconforming use of land, buildings or other structures shall be changed to any use that is substantially different in nature and purpose from the former nonconforming use except for uses that are permitted in the District in which they are to be located. - 4.
+RESERVED - 5.
+RESERVED - 6.
+No building, structure or use in a nonconforming location may be moved to or expanded into a different nonconforming location. - 7.
+RÉSERVED - 8.
 Any nonconforming structure that is not fully in compliance with Federal Emergency Management Act (FEMA) regulations, or other federal or state regulations dealing with flood hazards or flood-damage prevention, may be raised or otherwise modified to the extent, but only to the extent, necessary to achieve compliance with such regulations, provided that the height of the modified structure may not exceed the maximum allowed in the district.
 No permit shall be issued for such alterations unless the applicant submits an affidavit from a Connecticut-licensed civil engineer or other qualified professional that all of the proposed alterations are no greater or more extensive than is reasonably necessary to comply with such flood-related regulations.
 The Zoning Enforcement Officer may, but shall not be obliged to, refer an application for a zoning permit for any such alterations to the Commission for a final decision.

-8.1.E Casualty.
+RESERVED 8.1.E